The Laund Oak

 Over 600 years old

-This spectacular tree is over 600 years old.
-It is thought to have been named after John of Laund who was the Prior from 1286 to 1330.
-In the 16th century the Laund Oak marked the point where the Forests of Barden and Knaresborough met.
+The magnificent tree was was over 600 years old before it dies and is thought to have been named after John of Laund who was the Prior from 1286 to 1330.

 The foresters on the Estate say this wonderful old tree used to produce some of the best acorns which, when replanted, have grown into fine trees.